 There is both a strong global demand for AI specialists (including machine learning experts and data scientists) and an increasing supply shortage.
-This working group will look at how universities can offer more courses and degrees in this field, while also encouraging the choice of AI-related fields as a career and meeting demand to help bridge the short term supply gap.
+This working group will look at how New Zealand might encourage more students to choose AI-related fields as a career, develop new AI courses targeting mid-career and lifelong learning, and overcome barriers to recruitment of existing talent, to meet demand and help bridge the short term supply gap.

 WG6 Adapting to AI Effects on Law, Ethics and Society

 This working group will collectively investigate ethical impacts, investigate issues, set guidelines for best practice and publish learnings on how best to adapt to AI effects on wider Society.
 How do we help prepare the workforce for the future?
 In the future, AI will lead to changes in job roles, with some disappearing and others created.
 New Zealanders will need guidance on retraining and upskilling throughout their life.
 This is also an opportunity for New Zealand to lead education system change towards lifelong learning.

 This working group maintains strong links with the international AI Policy bodies, particularly the Partnership on AI.

 To express your interest in joining a working group, please submit a Working Group Expression of Interest.